wu-lee/rushkoff-archive/docs/_articles/program-your-own-money.md

 Complementary currencies hearken back to an earlier form of money -- the local, grain-based currencies in wide use throughout Late Middle Ages Europe before Renaissance corporatism and centralized money schemes were invented by monarchs.
 Local currencies were earned -- not borrowed -- into existence.
 They reflected the abundance of the season's grain, and did not depend on artificial scarcity for their value.

 Local currencies actually lost value over time.
-The grain store

-needed to be paid, and some grain was always lost to moisture or

-rats.
-This meant people wanted to spend the money as quickly as

-possible, rather than holding onto it.
-So towns spent and reinvested

-their money constantly.
-People did preventative maintenance on

-their equipment, and paid their workers well.
-They worked less and

-ate better than we do today.
-People had so much exu·a wealth that

-they invested in their futures by building cathedrals.
+The grain store needed to be paid, and some grain was always lost to moisture or rats.
+This meant people wanted to spend the money as quickly as possible, rather than holding onto it.
+So towns spent and reinvested their money constantly.
+People did preventative maintenance on their equipment, and paid their workers well.
+They worked less and ate better than we do today.
+People had so much extra wealth that they invested in their futures by building cathedrals.

 DOUGLAS RUSHKOFF